IgnacioARodriguez/deli_user_creation_project/README.md

   - pip install -r requirements.txt
 5. Add file .env to root directory of api project and update its values like in .env.example file.
 6. User must have a Mongo DB Atlas account with <MONGO_DB_URL>, <MONGO_DB_USERNAME>, <MONGO_DB_PASSWORD> and update its values in the <MONGO_DB_URL> and in the .env file.
+7. User must have a Mailgun account with <MAILGUN_API_KEY> and <MAILGUN_DOMAIN> and update its values in the .env file.
-7. Start the FastAPI server:
+8. Start the FastAPI server:
   - python main.py
 Your FastAPI API should now be running at http://localhost:3001.